celoyd/potato/tools/allow-list/readme.md

 \end{gathered}
 ```

-All three values are thus scaled into the unit range: water and LULC by division, seeing by shifting it so that only values that started in the range 3..4 are counted.
+All three values are thus scaled into the unit range: water and LULC by division, seeing by shifting it so that only values that started above 3 are counted.
 Water and LULC are also nonlinearly scaled, but oppositely: the square root on water makes it superlinear, because a rating of say 3 is still good for my purposes; LULC selects more strictly, as ratings of about 2 and under add very little to the mix.
 Because this is a product, seeing (or rather _s_) ending up at 0 for most CIDs means that most CIDs have a score of 0.

 ## Using the CSV (applying formulas to the ratings)